-Though Antetokounmpo received the prestigious award for the second straight season, he was one award that he wants to win the most.
+Though Antetokounmpo received the prestigious award for the second straight season, he has one award that he wants to win the most.

-Giannis Antetokounmpo has become one of the NBA elite players
+Giannis Antetokounmpo has become one of NBA’s elite players

 For the past two seasons, Antetokounmpo has established himself as one of the league’s top players.
 The 6-foot-11 forward used his size and athleticism to dominate on the court.
 When he has the ball in his hands, it’s tough for defenders to stay in front of him and prevent him from scoring.
 During the 2016-17 season, Antetokounmpo had a breakout season.
 He averaged 22.9, 8.7 rebounds, and 5.4 assists.
 Antetokounmpo was named to his first All-Star team that season.
 At the end of the season, he was named the NBA’s Most Improved Player.
 He was also named to the All-NBA Defensive Second Team and was named to the All-NBA Second Team.

 Antetokounmpo’s career took off after that season.
 The Bucks drafted Antetokounmpo because they saw potential in him at a young age, and that was all starting to pay off.
 His numbers improved each season after 2017.
 Antetokounmpo improved his offensive and defensive game tremendously.
 He can get to the rim using his length and strength and knows how to draw fouls on offense.

 In the fast break, he can push the ball and go coast to coast and find a way to get to the rim.
 Antetokounmpo won his first MVP award in 2019 after averaging 27.7 points, 12.5 rebounds, and 5.9 assists.
 He helped lead the Bucks to a 60-22 record, which was the best record in the league.
 Antetokounmpo deserved the award, and he has put in the work during his time in the league.

 Giannis Antetokounmpo winning his second MVP award